What is acute

 - Blood thinners can help if a stroke caused your ACA.

 If you have ACA, you might need help with daily tasks.
 Special eating utensils and adaptive devices such as canes and speaking aids can help.
 Physical therapy, speech therapy, and occupational therapy may also help improve your symptoms.
-Some people also find that making certain lifestyle changes, such as changing their diet and taking nutritional supplements, can further relieve the symptoms.
+Some people also find that making certain lifestyle changes can further relieve the symptoms.
+This can include changing your diet or taking nutritional supplements.

 The symptoms of ACA might become permanent when the disorder is caused by a stroke, an infection, or bleeding into the cerebellum.
-If you have ACA, you’re also at a higher risk for developing anxiety and depression, especially if they you need help with daily tasks or you’re unable to get around on your own.
+If you have ACA, you’re also at a higher risk for developing anxiety and depression.
+This is especially true if you need help with daily tasks, or you’re unable to get around on your own.
 Joining a support group or meeting with a counselor can help you cope with your symptoms and any challenges you’re facing.

-It’s difficult to prevent ACA, but you can reduce your children’s risk of getting it.
-Make sure they get vaccinated against the viruses that can lead to ACA, such as chickenpox.
+It’s difficult to prevent ACA, but you can reduce your children’s risk of getting it by making sure they get vaccinated against viruses that can lead to ACA, such as chickenpox.
+As an adult, you can reduce your risk of ACA by avoiding excessive alcohol consumption and other toxins.
+Reducing your risk of stroke by exercising, maintaining a healthy weight, and keeping blood pressure and cholesterol in check can also be helpful in preventing ACA.